rickmurdock/notes/FrontEnd/FrontEndFundamentalsEncyclopedia.md

 git merge --abort: Returns to state prior to merge.

-`git reset --hard": Rolls back to the commit before the merge.
+`git reset --hard`: Rolls back to the commit before the merge.

-Merging Two Files
+## Merging Two Files

 Syntax